 Should you do your coating in-house, or do you turn to other sources?
 We posed the question to one of the true gurus of coating – Dr. Edward Cohen — who told us we were asking the wrong question.

-Dr. Cohen, who blogs with our good friends at Converting Quarterly, is considered one of the industry’s foremost experts in all aspects of the web coating experience.
-After a lengthy career at DuPont, he consults on coating throughout the converting industry.
+Dr. Cohen, who sadly passed away in 2021, was considered one of the industry’s foremost experts in all aspects of the web coating experience.
+After a lengthy career at DuPont, he consulted on coating throughout the converting industry.
+He will be missed, and we were fortunate to capture his insights in this post.

 When we posed the question about whether or not to outsource your coating, Dr. Cohen responded that we weren’t asking the right question.
 What you really want to ask is “Where should your coating take place?”